wacncontent/techcontent/articles/test-new-anchor.md

 	Authorization: Bearer http%3a%2f%2fschemas.xmlsoap.org%2fws%2f2005%2f05%2fidentity%2fclaims%2fnameidentifier=youraccountname&urn%3aSubscriptionId=2f84471d-b1ae-4e75-aa09-010f0fc0cf5b&http%3a%2f%2fschemas.microsoft.com%2faccesscontrolservice%2f2010%2f07%2fclaims%2fidentityprovider=https%3a%2f%2fwamsprodglobal001acs.accesscontrol.windows.net%2f&Audience=urn%3aWindowsAzureMediaServices&ExpiresOn=1336908753&Issuer=https%3a%2f%2fwamsprodglobal001acs.accesscontrol.windows.net%2f&HMACSHA256=kolAgnFfbQIeRv4lWxKSFa4USyjWXRm15Kd%2bNd5g8eA%3d
 	Host: wamsbayclus001rest-hs.net

 If successful, a 204 response code is returned with no message body.

->[AZURE.NOTE] You must URL-encode the job id (normally nb:jid:UUID: somevalue) when passing it in as a parameter to CancelJob.
+>[!NOTE] You must URL-encode the job id (normally nb:jid:UUID: somevalue) when passing it in as a parameter to CancelJob.

 ### Get the output asset

 In the next section we are going to configure the delivery policy for the job's output asset (the encoded asset).
 The following code shows how to request the output asset Id.

 **HTTP Request**